simplecrawler/simplecrawler/README.markdown

 * `crawler.allowedProtocols` - An array of RegEx objects used to determine whether a URL protocol is supported.
 This is to deal with nonstandard protocol handlers that regular HTTP is sometimes given, like `feed:`.
 It does not provide support for non-http protocols (and why would it!?)
 * `crawler.maxResourceSize` - The maximum resource size, in bytes, which will be downloaded.
 Defaults to 16MB.
 * `crawler.downloadUnsupported` - Simplecrawler will download files it can't parse.
 Defaults to true, but if you'd rather save the RAM and GC lag, switch it off.
+* `crawler.needsAuth` - Flag to specify if the domain you are hitting requires basic authentication
+* `crawler.authUser` - Username provdied for needsAuth flag
+* `crawler.authPass` - Passowrd provided for needsAuth flag

 ### The Simplecrawler Queue